 The vendor list should mirror how restaurants actually buy.
 Broadliners such as Sysco, US Foods, and PFG may supply food, beverage, packaging, cleaning supplies, and smallwares on one account.
 Produce jobbers, dairy vendors, seafood suppliers, bakeries, paper-goods vendors, smallwares suppliers, online vendors, and alcohol distributors may each need separate documentation.
 If the restaurant opens a new vendor account under a new customer number, AP should treat that as a certificate event until the supplier confirms the document is attached.

 Multi-state operators need the matrix view.
 A five-state group with three legal entities may need separate certificate records by entity and state, then copies distributed to each vendor serving those locations.
+When the same distributor invoice covers multiple units, the certificate matrix should align with the per-location split used for multi-location restaurant invoice coding.
 A single master PDF in the accounting drive does not answer the audit question unless it shows who bought from whom, under which state document, and for which categories.

 Separate state-mandated expiration from vendor-driven recertification.
 Florida's annual certificate is different from a supplier asking restaurants to refresh documents annually or every 90 days as part of its own compliance process.
 The refresh request may be operational rather than statutory, but ignoring it can still cause tax to reappear on invoices because the supplier's system no longer treats the account as exempt.

 Tie the certificate file to restaurant supplier invoice coding.
 If the chart of accounts and item coding separate food inventory, liquor inventory, packaging, cleaning supplies, smallwares, repairs, and equipment, the certificate matrix becomes easier to test against invoices.
-The goal is not to create paperwork for its own sake.
-It is to make the file explainable when a supplier, CPA, or state auditor asks why tax was or was not charged.
+The file should explain why tax was or was not charged when a supplier, CPA, or state auditor asks.

 Review supplier invoices against the certificate file